SeanEGray/cScheduledJob/README.md

 Each cScheduledJob must have one FilePath OR one ScriptBlock.
 #### Enabled
 Specifies whether this job is enabled or not.
-#### Argumentlist
+#### Arguments
 Hashtable containing arguments to pass to the script.
+This is equivalent to the Register-ScheduledJob's ArgumentList parameter, but ArgumentList is not a valid name for a DSC property.
 #### Authentication
 Method used to authenticate credentials.
 #### Credential
 Credential to run the job under.
 #### InitializationScript
 Script to initialize the session before running the primary script.
 If the initialization script generates any kind of error, the primary script will not be run.
 #### MaxResultCount
 The number of job results that are retained for this job.
 #### RunAs32